OpenFusionist/staking-batch-depositer/README.md

 ## Features
 - Processes deposit data from a specified file.
-- Connects to Ethereum nodes via JSON-RPC using the ethers.js library.
+- Connects to Endurance nodes via JSON-RPC using the ethers.js library.
-- Handles deposit transactions with a given Ethereum deposit contract.
+- Handles deposit transactions with a given Endurance deposit contract.
 - Utilizes environment variables for secure configuration.
 - Implements a locking mechanism to prevent duplicate transactions.

 ## Requirements
 - Node.js
 - npm (Node Package Manager)
-- An Ethereum node accessible via JSON-RPC
+- An Endurance node accessible via JSON-RPC
-- A funded Ethereum wallet
+- A funded Endurance wallet

 ## Installation
 Ensure Node.js and npm are installed on your system.
 Then, install the required dependencies using npm: